 Business plans typically include a company overview, a market analysis, and a competitor analysis.
-It’s important to also explain the company’s purpose, target market, and nearby competitors.
+It’s also important to explain the company’s purpose, target market, and nearby competitors.
 If Schwietert’s Cones & Candy, one of the most notable candy franchise companies in the U.S., is in the area, for example, you’ll want to explain what sets your shop apart.

-While writing a business plan, draw up your pricing strategy and how the company will generate profits.
+While writing a business plan, draw up your pricing strategy and outline how the company will generate profits.
 Since candy is usually inexpensive, thoroughly explain your profit margins and mention additional revenue-generators like gift baskets or candy-making classes.

 As you consider setting up a candy store, explore different types of business structures.
 A sole proprietorship and a limited liability company (LLC) are two options.

 What will you call your candy shop?
 Some of the most notable shops in the world have words like ‘candy’ or ‘sugar’ in the title, like SugarSin in London or The Candy Room in Melbourne.
-Whether or not you include a sweet descriptor in your company name, you’ll need to check its availability in your state through your local secretary of state website.
+Whether or not you include a sweet descriptor in your company name, you’ll need to check its availability in your state through your local Secretary of State’s website.
 If the name is unavailable, brainstorm new ideas.

-If you want a fun name for your candy store shop front and a more savory name for your business, look into filing a “doing business as” (DBA) name, too.
+It’s also a good time to look into a company domain name.
+Consider purchasing the domain at the same time you incorporate your business.
+If you want a fun name for your candy store shop front and a more buttoned-up name for your business, you can look into filing a “doing business as” (DBA) name.

-Before you sell your first Jawbreaker, you need to register your selected business structure.
+Before you sell your first jawbreaker, you need to register your selected business structure.
 A business formation company can file the necessary paperwork for you.